Help us improve your experience.

 • IP address and remote ID of each service location tunnel

-he following samples show extracted information for all three sites you created in Create a Site in Juniper Secure Edge Cloud:
+The following samples show extracted information for all three sites you created in Create a Site in Juniper Secure Edge Cloud:

-You need these site details when you configure tunnels in the Mist cloud portal.
+Remember, you need these site details when you configure tunnels in the Mist cloud portal.

-To create Secure Edge connectors:
+To create Secure Edge connectors in the Mist portal:

 The WAN Edges page displays site details.